ctb/twill-legacy/docs/developer.rst

 welcome to use it, update it, subsume it into other projects, and distribute it freely.
 However, you must retain copyright attribution.

-Newer versions 1.x, 2.x and 3.x are also Copyright (C) 2007-2022
+Newer versions 1.x, 2.x and 3.x are also Copyright (C) 2007-2023
-Ben R. Taylor , Adam V. Brandizzi, Christoph Zwerschke et al.
+Ben R. Taylor, Adam V. Brandizzi, Christoph Zwerschke et al.

 The newer versions are released under the same `MIT license`_.